 Whoever we listen to and offer ourselves to obey, we are slaves to the one we obey.
-We are slaves to sin and Satan or God by obedience to Him, leading to righteous living.
+We are slaves to sin and Satan or servants of God and choose to walk in obedience to Him.
 Humanity has not always been under Satan's dominion.
-When our ancestor, Adam, was created he was made in the image of God and given dominion over the Earth.
-We have lost something since those early days of the human race for we read that Adam had the mental capacity to provide names for all the animal and bird creation (Genesis 2:19-20).
-He was also given responsibility to rule over all that God had made:
+When our ancestor, Adam, was created, he was made in the image of God and given dominion over the Earth.
+We have lost something since those early days of the human race, for we read that Adam had the mental capacity to provide names for all the animal and bird creation (Genesis 2:19-20).
+He was also given the responsibility to rule over all that God had made:

 26Then God said, "Let us make man in our image, in our likeness, and let them rule over the fish of the sea and the birds of the air, over the livestock, over all the earth, and over all the creatures that move along the ground."
 27So God created man in his own image, in the image of God he created him; male and female he created them.
 28God blessed them and said to them, "Be fruitful and increase in number; fill the earth and subdue it.
 Rule over the fish of the sea and the birds of the air and over every living creature that moves on the ground."
 (Genesis 1:26-28 Emphasis mine).

-In what ways do you think that Adam was to “rule over all the earth”?
-What do you think this looked like?
+In what ways do you think that Adam was to "rule over all the earth"?
+How do you think this looked?

 3When I consider your heavens, the work of your fingers, the moon, and the stars, which you have set in place, 4what is man that you are mindful of him, the son of man that you care for him?
 5You made him a little lower than the heavenly beings and crowned him with glory and honor.
 6You made him ruler over the works of your hands; you put everything under his feet (Psalm 8:3-6 Emphasis mine).